-Opening in Autumn 2017, Trotman House, will be the home away from home for up to 45 weekly and full girl boarders, as well as a number of flexi-boarders and day girls.
+Trotman House opened in the Autumn Term 2017 and is the home away from home for up to 45 weekly and full girl boarders, as well as a number of part time boarders and day girls.

 This brand new, state of the art, light and spacious building has been designed and built with the highest regard for those who will use it on a daily basis and also the wider community—the sustainability that’s in every fibre of the construction will come to be valued by generations to come.

-Based on the already highly successful design scheme of Alliott House (day girls), Trotman House will offer the best in girls’ day and boarding facilities.
+Based on the already highly successful design scheme of Alliott House (day girls), Trotman House offers the best in girls’ day and boarding facilities.

-Sarah Wyatt will be the first Trotman Housemistress (HsM).
-An experienced Mathematics teacher, she will manage the staffing, organisation and resourcing of the House.
-She will provide for the safety, good discipline and pastoral well-being of all pupils, staff and domestic staff in the House as well as managing the administration of the House, its maintenance and ensuring excellent communications with all parties.
+Sasha Gunes is the fourth Trotman Housemistress (HsM).
+She manages the staffing, organisation and resourcing of the House.
+She provides for the safety, good discipline and pastoral well-being of all pupils, staff and domestic staff in the House and manages the administration of the House, its maintenance and ensures excellent communications with all parties.

-Sarah will be resident in the House throughout term time and act as Tutor to the 4th formers, induct new pupils (and their parents) into the House system and oversee a mentoring system.
+Sasha is resident in the House throughout term time and acts as Tutor to the 4th Formers, inducts new pupils (and their parents) into the House system and oversees a mentoring system.

-Sarah will be supported by Rebecca Speight, Deputy House Parent, and any Resident Staff.
+Sasha is supported by Rebecca Roberts, Deputy House Parent, and any Resident Staff.

 Spread over three floors, the boarding accommodation is of the highest standard.
 On the top floor there are nine single en suite rooms for Sixth Formers, as well as four large study areas, each with space for 12 day girls.